bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 brew install z
 ```

-Install the old fashioned way if you are not a Brew user.
+Install the old-fashioned way if you are not a Brew user.

 Then source the `z.sh` file in your `~/.bashrc` file: